terragrunt.hcl

 You can set --diff

-option. terragrunt hclfmt --diff
+option. terragrunt hcl fmt --diff

-will output the diff in a unified format which can be redirected to your favourite diff tool.
-The diff
+will output the diff in a unified format which can be redirected to your favourite diff tool. diff

-utility must be present in your PATH
+utility must be presented in PATH.

 Additionally, there’s a flag --check

-. terragrunt hclfmt --check
+. terragrunt hcl fmt --check

 will only verify if the files are correctly formatted without rewriting them.
-The command will return the exit status 1 if any matching files are improperly formatted, or 0 if all matching .hcl
+The command will return exit status 1 if any matching files are improperly formatted, or 0 if all matching .hcl

 files are correctly formatted.